RyanJames1978/Welcome-to-Canada-beta-2point0/README.md

 - Now your bike is warm, go man go!

 Want to join the Welcome to Canada beta testers?
-You can apply here.
+You can apply here: https://discord.gg/r5PgaUk

 Do you have a question, problem or idea?: I love to help!
 Join my discord and i'll be happy to talk with you.
-WTC Discord
+WTC Discord: https://discord.gg/NyFkM4X

 Updates: I update Welcome to Canada quite often.
 It's very difficult for me to offer support for outdated version of the mod so Please try to stay up to date!
 The best way to do this is by checking the box titled "Refresh Mods Automatically" below the "play mod" button on the 7d2d Mod Launcher.

 THANK YOU: This mod uses the simple ui by stedman420, thank you stedman420.
 Big thanks to Fun Pimps and the creators of ravenhearst, tazas grave, cb mod, and wotw for writing code that acted as great examples.
 Super big thank you to R0C_7, DamStr8gaming, Hk_Kill, Qb1junkie, like_a_boss2016, RizzoMF, MaxFox_Gaming, James_Woods, sunbunnie888, Reclining Gamer, holm-z, SentientOne, Lady_FireHeart, DoctorDirtyDave, Dr Nestle and Mindcrimer for all the help with testing and bug finding!
 Massive thank you to SphereII for creating such great tools for modding 7d2d.
-Thanks to HaidrGna and Max Fox!
-More thanks: Dust2Death
+Thanks to HaidrGna, MANUX, Guppycur, DUST2DEATH, Khaine, Max Fox and More!

 SDX MOD LIST:
 - Hundreds of weapons, items, decorations by Ryan James
+- The Holy Hand Grenade of Antioch by Ryan James
 - Animation SDX by Sphereii
 - Guppycur's Blood moon Trickle fix by Guppycur
 - Custom Workstation Categories by Sphereii